avinor/tau/README.md

 }
 ```

 8. Some of the input variables might depend on output from another module / tau deployment.
-Defining a dependency it can read those outputs.
+By using a dependency it can pass those outputs and make them available for input variables.

 ```terraform
 dependency "vnet" {